mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 chassis option.
 Special Robots and Other Synthetics

-TRAVELLER

 In addition to the options listed above, a detachable augment can be made able to operate separately from the Traveller’s body for Cr10000 to install a remote interface.
-Additionally, this augment may add a grav locomotion option, allowing the augment to be controlled while detached and operated as a grav- propelled object capable of six metres of movement per Minor Action.
+Additionally, this augment may add a grav locomotion option, allowing the augment to be controlled while detached and operated as a grav-propelled object capable of six metres of movement per Minor Action.
 This movement range is restricted to the communications range between the augment’s interface and the augment itself, which is a 50-metre